-The initial response to any emergency will be a process of information gathering by the Director of Operations, in conjunction with members of the Chain of Command for coordination of efforts and communication purposes.
+The initial response to any emergency will be a process of information gathering by the Chief Operating Officer, in conjunction with members of the Chain of Command for coordination of efforts and communication purposes.
 Faculty members who are not explicitly members of the Chain of Command will supervise students.
 Local, county, and state police, fire, and other emergency personnel will be enlisted as deemed necessary by circumstances.
-The Director of Operations and Director of Student Success are recognized as the persons in charge and are expected to remain at the determined command site; Vertus's main office is located at 21 Humboldt St. Rochester, NY.
-All communication is to be coordinated through the Director of Operations and/or the Director of Student Success via the school's main number or their Vertus cell phone.
+The Chief Operating Officer and Principal are recognized as the persons in charge and are expected to remain at the determined command site; Vertus's main office is located at 21 Humboldt St. Rochester, NY.
+All communication is to be coordinated through the Chief Operating Officer and/or the Principal via the school's main number or their Vertus cell phone.